rahulstech/javafx-routing/samples/single-scene-demo/ReadMe.md

 ---

-This advanced demo unlocks the full potential of JFX Routing, empowering you to craft dynamic and user-friendly single-scene applications.
+This advanced demo unlocks the full potential of JavaFx-Routing, empowering you to craft dynamic and user-friendly single-scene applications.
 Dive into the heart of these capabilities and discover how to:

 * **Effortlessly Design FXML Layouts with RouterStackPane:**
     - Master the declaration of `RouterStackPane` within FXML, seamlessly integrating its properties for a streamlined development workflow.